oap-project/raydp/README.md

 raydp.stop_spark()
 ```
 ## More Examples
 Not sure how to use RayDP?
 Check the `examples` folder.
 We have added many examples showing how RayDP works together with PyTorch, TensorFlow, XGBoost, Horovod, and so on.
-If you still cannot find what you want, feel free to post a issue to ask us!
+If you still cannot find what you want, feel free to post an issue to ask us!